 The defending champion Roger Federer was on a mission at Wimbledon again in 2004, defeating a former winner Lleyton Hewitt 6-1, 6-7, 6-0, 6-4 in two hours and 20 minutes to advance into the semi-final.
 Dominating in sets one and three, Federer fended off nine out of ten break chances and grabbed seven breaks from 14 opportunities, staying focused during rain delays and leaving the second set behind quickly.

-Lleyton gave his best to remain in touch, taking the second set after an excellent performance in the tie break but losing ground right after that to propel Federer into the semis.
+Lleyton gave his best to remain in touch, taking the second set after an excellent performance in the tie break but losing ground right after that to propel Federer into the last four.
 Roger had almost twice as many winners, spraying more errors but keeping the scoreboard on his side to stay on the title course.

-The Aussie had the advantage in the more extended rallies and the Swiss forged his triumph in the shortest exchanges up to four strokes where he had the upper hand.
 "It was a tough match, as I predicted.
 The first and third sets don't show how hard the battle was, as I had to play against early break chances in both.

-Overall, I'm pleased with the way I played.
+Overall, I'm pleased with the way I competed.
 We had two or three rain delays, and that's always challenging.
 I wasn't too concerned about darkness or rain.
 I was hoping to score a win, no matter when.
 It would have been fine to continue tomorrow.

-Unfortunately, we had to face in the quarter-final.
+Unfortunately, we had to face each other in the quarter-final.
 Lleyton lost at Queen's to Andy Roddick and now against me at Wimbledon.
 It's a tough grass-swing for him to accept.
 He didn't play that many tournaments at the end of the last year, focusing on the Davis Cup and showing his real quality there.

-He is not among the leading positions any more but he is still a great fighter.
+He is not among the leading positions anymore, but he is still a great fighter.
 I have always enjoyed playing against him, and I'm thrilled to win our last three encounters.
 The serve alone is not enough against Lleyton, who brings a lot of balls back.